 Here are a few potential benefits of using a birthing ball (2).

-- Eases back pain and improves your ability to move around.
+- Provides back pain relief and improves mobility.

 - Stimulates blood flow to the pelvic area, where the placenta and uterus lie